 Warmer falls and winters were related to later freeze dates in Suwa after the breakpoint and warmer springs were related to earlier ice breakup date in Torne over the time series.
 Years with elevated air temperatures have correspondingly shorter duration of ice coverage across the Northern Hemisphere (Benson et al. 2012).
-The only other significant driver we observed was NAO after the breakpoint in Torne (Figure 3).
+The only other significant driver of ice date after the Torne breakpoint was NAO (Figure 3).
 Indices of large-scale climate drivers do not tend to explain as much variation in ice breakup as changing air temperatures (Sharma et al. 2013).

 Conclusions